LEANING WOMAN

 I can relate to the immigrant artist of leaning woman because I moved from my home country and had to get adapted to the British language and the way of the life style.
 For this work to go to waste is sad.”

 The Leaning Woman is a semi-nude 1950s sculpture cast in concrete by Dr Karel Vogel who arrived in Britain from Prague in 1938.
 As the modern world moved swiftly by, her floating limbo lean reflected a ‘neo-classical calm’.
 Karel Vogel worked as a sculptor and taught in several schools.
-This work was originally commissioned by London’s patronage of the arts scheme, which placed over 70 artworks around schools, public buildings and estates.
-The statue was not immediately appreciated by the general public who called it a ‘modern monstrosity’!
-It is now much loved locally and is being restored.
+This work was originally commissioned by London’s Patronage of the Arts scheme, which placed over 70 artworks around schools, public buildings and estates.
+In 1959, the statue was not immediately appreciated by local councillors who called it a ‘modern monstrosity’!
+It is now much loved by the local community and was restored in 2024.
+Proud Places young people have met the Leaning Woman’s conservators, taken part in sculpture workshops with various media, written poems and participated in community outreach to help fundraise for the restoration costs.

 CREATIVE RESPONSE